 Remember your language level

 One of the biggest things to be aware of when using language around your young child is the level of language you use.
-Remember, with young children, just use key words, and if you use a small sentence emphasize the important word.
+This means using words and sentences that your child can understand and avoiding complicated words, long sentences and difficult instructions.
+Remember, with young children just use key words, and if you use a small sentence emphasize the important words.
 Talk slowly and point to what you are talking about.
-If you are talking about something that is not in sight, it is likely the young child will not know what you are referring to.

 Watching, waiting and listening

 You can enhance your child’s development of language by sometimes taking a step back during play and letting them take the lead.
 This gives the child control of their environment and builds their confidence.
 Although you are still involved in the play you are not dictating what is happening.
-However, you can still be feeding language into the play as it is happening.
+However, you can still be feeding language into the play as it is happening, by commenting on what they are doing.
 So the takeaway here is not to feel you have to fill in any gaps of silence, just watch and listen and add language.